|Curricular Practical Training |

 NO. You need a 3.5 and above, no rounding is done.

 I'll be out of the country the first two weeks of the semester.
 Can I apply remotely?

 NO. Missing the orientation meeting and/or the first Co-op Office meeting (usually during the second week of the semester) will automatically disqualify you

 The Program requirements seem harsh.
 Can you make any exceptions?

 NO. The program is meant to be a reward for our most elite students.
 If you want to be in, just make sure you take courses and grades VERY seriously.

 |CS 703 |

 CS 703, Curricular Practical Training, is a one-credit course that may be repeated up to a total of three credits.
 To enroll, a student must receive prior permission from the faculty director of the student's program.
 The student must locate a job that supports development of the student's skills within his/her educational program.
-To enroll, the student must receive a written job offer from the sponsoring employer, then fill out this form and submit both the offer letter and the form to the program director at least two weeks in advance of anticipated enrollment.
+To enroll, the student must receive a written job offer from the sponsoring employer, then fill out this form and submit both the offer letter and the form to the program director at least two weeks in advance of anticipated enrolment.
+Note that all applications must be submitted before the chronological midpoint of the semester.
 The program director will review the materials and decide whether to recommend to the ISSS Office that the student should be allowed to participate in CPT.
 Students enrolled in this course must submit several written reports and one oral report for grading.